It is often said that balance is the key to happiness. Financial balance is an important part of a balanced life.

 What does balance mean to you?

 While balance is necessary to have a satisfying, energetic, joyful life, it’s up to each person to determine what balance means to them.
-Nothing pull us more off balance than financial demands that challenge and wreak havoc on my relationships, health and career.
+Nothing pulls us more off balance than financial demands that challenge and wreak havoc on our relationships, health, and career.

-With your financial house is in order, you’re able to care for others.
-So that’s why it’s important to devote as much attention to your family’s financial health as you do to your physical health.
 When your family’s financial house is in order, you are better able to care for others.
+That’s why it’s important to devote as much attention to your family’s financial health as you do to your physical health.

 Does your life need more financial balance?